Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Performance Evaluations

 The competing methods (Figure~\ref{fig:aggregation2}) all perform marginally to substantially worse.
 K-mH is the second best performer ($\mR=0.95$) finding $\hat C=9$ groups but breaking the top right cluster into two and also grouping a few other stray observations.
-Both DEMP and DEMP+ yield the same result ($\mR=0.91,\hat C = 6$), but MMC has trouble with the largest group, splitting it into two, with $\mR=0.8$ and $\hat C = 8$.
+Both DEMP and DEMP+ yield the same result ($\mR=0.91,\hat C = 6$), but MMC ($\mR=0.8$, $\hat C = 8$) has trouble with the largest group, splitting it into two sub-groups.
 EAC breaks the top central and large groups on the right into many clusters, resulting in $\hat C = 14$ but $\mR = 0.9$.
-Thus, in spite of identifying a large number of groups, EAC is able to capture a fair bit of the complicated structure of this dataset.
-GSL-NN can not distinguish between the groups on the right but also finds many other small groups elsewhere, and ends with $\hat C =12 $ groups and $\mR = 0.81$.
-Spectral clustering performs worse, finding $\hat C = 12$ groups with $\mR = 0.59$.
-Despite being provided with the true $C=7$, kernel $k$-means with $\mR=0.24$ is the worst performer in this example -- DP at $\mR = 0.26$ and $\hat C = 26$ is only marginally better.
-DBSCAN* at $\mR = 0.58$ and $\hat C = 277$, correctly finds the large circular group and one of the smallest groups, but the observations in the top left group are almost all classified as outliers.
-Among the MBC methods for general-shaped clusters, MSAL at $\mR=0.82$ was the best performer, finding $\hat C = 7$ groups but having trouble with with larger group at the bottom.
-PGMM found $\hat C = 12$ groups ($\mR = 0.64$) with the larger groups split further, while the worst MBC method was MGHD ($\mR = 0.47, \hat C=15)$.
+Thus, in spite of identifying a large number of groups, EAC is able to capture a fair bit of the complex group structure of this dataset.
+GSL-NN can not distinguish between the groups on the right but also finds many other small groups elsewhere, ending with $\hat C =12 $ groups and $\mR = 0.81$.
+The performance of spectral clustering is worse: it finds $\hat C = 12$ groups and has a $\mR = 0.59$ with the true classification.
+Despite being provided with the true $C=7$, kernel $k$-means with $\mR=0.24$ is the worst performer in this example, with DP ($\mR = 0.26$, $\hat C = 26$) only marginally better.
+DBSCAN* at $\mR = 0.58$ and $\hat C = 277$, correctly finds the large circular group and one of the smallest groups, but the observations in the top left group are almost all classified as outliers/scatter.
+Among the MBC methods for general-shaped clusters, MSAL at $\mR=0.82$ is the best performer, finding $\hat C = 7$ groups but having trouble with the larger group at the bottom.
+PGMM finds $\hat C = 12$ groups ($\mR = 0.64$) with the larger groups split further, while the worst-performing MBC method is MGHD ($\mR = 0.47$, $\hat C=15)$.